-It doesn’t mean these people do not develop feelings for others though, what these people feel is more intense, so much so they take a scary turn.
+It doesn’t mean these people do not develop feelings for others.
+What these people feel is more intense, so they take a scary turn.
 Such intense feelings give way to anxiety and pile up to have serious repercussions.
-These people crave for a long-term serious relationship.
+These people crave a long-term serious relationship.

-Though, when asked to commit to certain promises, their phobia overpowers unfolding past fears, and they end up giving up on the person eventually.
-The fear of commitment isn’t gender-specific.
+Though, when asked to commit to certain promises, their phobia overpowers and unfolds past fears, and they end up giving up on the person eventually.
+The fear of commitment signs isn’t gender-specific.

 What causes commitment phobia?